 The benefits and misconceptions of strength training

 The benefits of strength training are numerous and provide an overall improvement to functional movements in everyday life.
-From a medical health standpoint, strength training decreases mortality rate, reduces the risk of injuries, and reduces the risk of developing osteoporosis (condition where bones become fragile and brittle) and sarcopenia (the degenerative loss of skeletal muscle mass).
+From a medical health standpoint, strength training helps to decrease mortality rate, reduces the risk of injuries, and reduces the risk of developing osteoporosis (condition where bones become fragile and brittle) and sarcopenia (the degenerative loss of skeletal muscle mass).
 From a physical health standpoint, strength training can increase lean body mass, slightly raise metabolic rate, improve movement control, and even cognitive abilities.

 So what exactly is strength and how can it be developed?
 Strength can simply be defined as “the ability of a muscle or group of muscles to generate maximal force”.
 It’s developed by neuromuscular adaptations (learning a movement pattern or skill) and physiological adaptations (increasing muscle size and changes in fiber type).